 Plane [kanna]

-Name of each part of the plane
+Name of each part of plane

 Special Exhibition